JoeLiu8866/Python-based-Screening-with-PRSIMA-structure/README.md

    Use the `Remove Incomplete Data` module to remove entries missing key metadata.

 5. **Domain Keyword Filtering**
-   Run the `Remove Irrelevant Papers` scripts (focused on HAD or takeover terms) to exclude articles that do not match your research scope.
+   Run the `Remove Irrelevant Papers` scripts to exclude articles that do not match your research scope.

 6. **Systematic Random Sampling**
    Use `Sampling Excel`, `Systematic Sampling`, and `Sample Size Calculator` to validate exclusion accuracy with statistically sound methods.